Refractive Lens Exchange

-Correct focusing of images in the eye is determined by the focusing power of the cornea and the lens of the eye in relation to the length of the eye.
+patient eye exam Correct focusing of images in the eye is determined by the focusing power of the cornea and the lens of the eye in relation to the length of the eye.
 Either the cornea or the lens or both can be changed to correct errors of focusing (called refractive errors) such as nearsightedness, farsightedness, or astigmatism.
-A “cataract” is a clouding of the natural lens in the eye and modern treatment of cataract involves removing this clouded lens and replacing it with an artificial lens called a lens implant.
-Exactly the same operation can be done when the lens is not clouded in order to change the power of the lens as a way to correct nearsightedness or farsightedness.
-This is called Refractive Lens Exchange.
+A “cataract” is a clouding of in the eye’s natural lens.

-For a relatively high amount of farsightedness (hyperopia), Dr. Mark Mandel recommends refractive lens replacement.
-Depending on individual considerations, it may be the best procedure for any degree of hyperopia and perhaps for some cases of extreme myopia.
-Refractive lens replacement is less likely to produce side effects such as starburst, glare, halos, and decreased night vision than any of the corneal procedures.
-Most patients have none of these side effects after refractive lens replacement, but they remain possibilities.
+For a relatively high amount of farsightedness (hyperopia) refractive lens replacement is, in our opinion, the only good surgical choice at this point in time.
+Depending on individual considerations, it may be the best procedure for any degree of hyperopia and astigmatism.
+Refractive lens replacement / clear lens extraction is less likely to produce side effects such as starburst, glare, halos, and decreased night vision than any of the corneal procedures.
+Most patients have none of these side effects after refractive lens replacement, but they remain possibilities… especially if a multifocal IOL (lens) is inserted at the time of surgery.

 1. Infection inside the eye (endophthalmitis).
 We estimate the probability of this to be less than 1 in 3,000, but if it occurs it is very serious and can cause loss of vision or blindness if unsuccessfully treated.